 Oh, certainly, we have to deal with our roses not looking great in the summer.
 But, compare that with gardeners in other regions who have to deal with the dreaded Japanese beetle that shows up every summer and eats their roses.
 Or, people who live in more humid climates and are having to deal with severe cases of blackspot or powdery mildew (white spots on the leaves).

 Blessing of Dual Bloom Seasons in the Southwest

 Lastly – we are fortunate to enjoy two separate bloom seasons for our roses.
 In fall, when many other gardeners are putting their roses to bed for the winter, ours are getting ready to bloom a second time that year.

-And so, I will ignore my less than beautiful roses this summer, because I know that they will look fantastic this fall 🙂
+And so, I will ignore my less than beautiful roses this summer, because I know that they will look fantastic this fall It is that simple 🙂